Color Meanings in Flags | Country Flag Colors and More

 • Orange: Viewed as representation of courage and sacrifice.

-• United States of America – The red symbolizes valor and bravery, the white stands for purity and innocence and the blue signifies justice, perseverance and vigilance.
+• United States of America – What do the colors on the American flag mean?
+The red symbolizes valor and bravery, the white stands for purity and innocence and the blue signifies justice, perseverance and vigilance.
 (Purchase American Flags)

 • India – The colors of the Indian flag are saffron, white and green, which stand for courage and sacrifice, purity, and faith and fertility respectively.
 (Purchase India Flags)